S572396/ruiz.mod6-web-scraping/README.md

 print('All prereqs installed.')# Create and activate a Python virtual environment.

+#### before Question 1 created sentences_list txt file to view all sententences and aid visually

 #### Queston 3 python -m spacy download en_core_web_sm in virtual env.

 #### Question 5-feed the first sentence if does not find.